mdn/content/files/en-us/web/api/window/beforeunload_event/index.md

 Our JavaScript attaches an {{domxref("HTMLElement.input_event", "input")}} event listener to the `<input>` element that listens for changes in the inputted value.
 When the value is updated to a non-empty value, a {{domxref("Window.beforeunload_event", "beforeunload")}} event listener is attached to the {{domxref("Window")}} object.

-If the value becomes an empty string again (i.e. the value is deleted), the `beforeunload` event listener is removed again — as mentioned above, the listener should be removed when there is no unsaved data to warn about.
+If the value becomes an empty string again (i.e. the value is deleted), the `beforeunload` event listener is removed again — as mentioned above in the [Usage notes](#usage_notes), the listener should be removed when there is no unsaved data to warn about.

 The `beforeunload` event handler function invokes `preventDefault()` to trigger the warning dialog when the user closes or navigates the tab.